kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 ---
-title: "Using Font Awesome in PDF, HTML, and Microsoft Word documents"
+title: "Using Font Awesome in HTML and PDF documents"
 author: R (Chandra) Chandrasekhar
 date: 2022-01-20
 category: Software
 tags: résumé, curriculum vitae, icons, fonts, LuaLaTeX, graphics, coding, typesetting, The Simkin Chronicles
 summary: "Sol took on the challenge of creating a résumé featuring Font Awesome icons from the _same_ source file to yield output in three different formats: HTML, PDF, and `.docx`.
 This blog chronicles how he managed to generate the résumé in the first two formats.
-The `.docx` story is reserved for another blog on another day."
+The `.docx` story is reserved for another day and another blog."
 opengraphimage: "envelope-popup.png"
 ---